sithmel/async-deco/README.md

 simpleMemoize(function (..., cb) { .... });
 ```
 It takes 2 arguments:
-* an optional getKey function: when it runs against the original arguments it returns the key used for the caching
+* a getKey function [optional]: when it runs against the original arguments it returns the key used for the caching.
+If it is missing the function memoize the first result and returns always the same.
-* a logger function (logs "cachehit")
+* a logger function (logs "cachehit") [optional]

 Cache
 -----